St0lenThunda/FreelanceScripts/scraper/README.md

-# 🌐 Simple Web Scraper
+# 🌐 Web Scraper Tool

 > ## Purpose
 > A modular web scraper that fetches titles and links from one or more URLs (default: Hacker News).